KevinD65/GameAlgorithms/README.md

 # GameAlgorithms
-C++ and Win32 Application demonstrating various algorithms used for video games.
+C++ and Win32 Application demonstrating various algorithms used for video games (IN PROGRESS).